SeldonIO/seldonio.github.com/prediction-example.md

  * You haved added ```seldon-server/kubernetes/bin``` to you shell PATH environment variable.

 # **Create a Predictive Model**<a name="model"></a>
 The first step is to create a predictive model based on some training data.
-In this case we have prepacked into 4 Docker images the process of creating a model for the Iris dataset using popular machine learning toolkits [XGBoost](https://github.com/dmlc/xgboost), [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki), [Keras](http://keras.io/) and [Scikit-learn](http://scikit-learn.org/stable/).
+In this case we have prepacked into 3 Docker images the process of creating a model for the Iris dataset using popular machine learning toolkits [XGBoost](https://github.com/dmlc/xgboost), [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) and [Scikit-learn](http://scikit-learn.org/stable/).
 Wrappers to call these libraries have been added to our python library to make integrating them as a microservice easy.
 However, you can build your model using any machine learning library.

-The four example images are:
+The three example images are:

  * seldonio/iris_xgboost : an XGBoost model for the iris dataset
  * seldonio/iris_vw : a VW model for the iris dataset
- * seldonio/iris_keras : a keras model for the iris dataset
  * seldonio/iris_scikit : a scikit-learn model for the iris dataset

 For details on building models using our python library see [here](prediction-pipeline.html).